-Down’s syndrome screening at Beard Mill Clinic
+NIPT at Beard Mill Clinic

+It is particularly useful for older mothers who are at higher risk because of their age, or for those who have had normal first trimester screening already and have been given a high risk result - or for those who just need a bit more reassurance.
 However it must be stressed that the test is not diagnostic and that a low-risk result does not mean that there is absolutely no risk and a high-risk result will still need an invasive test to provide certainty.

 What else does the Harmony™ Prenatal Test pick up?

 The Harmony™ Prenatal Test has been developed specifically as a screening test for Down’s syndrome.
 However the same genetic sequencing techniques can be used to analyse two additional chromosomes - chromosome 18 and chromosome 13 - and the Harmony™ Prenatal Test will look at the risk of Edwards’ syndrome (where the baby has an extra copy of chromosome 18) and Patau’s syndrome (an extra copy of chromosome 13) too.
 The results so far suggest that the pick-up rates aren’t quite so good as the Down’s syndrome detection rates (98% for Edwards’ syndrome and 80% for Patau’s syndrome), but these babies usually have abnormalities that can be seen on ultrasound scan, so certain ultrasound features will always heighten suspicion, regardless of a normal Harmony™ Prenatal Test and will rarely be missed.

 If you want to know, the Harmony™ Prenatal Test will also identify the baby’s gender, but this will not be disclosed if you don’t wish to find out.